khangvinhle/servicepack/docs/API/api_Service_Packs_Assignment.md

 `422 Unprocessable Entity`

-Client has necessary permission mentioned, however Service Packs module is disabled for this project.
+Client has necessary permission(s) mentioned, however Service Packs module is disabled for this project.

 Response body: